splunk/security_content/docs/README.md

 ```
 curl -s https://content.splunkresearch.com | jq
 {
-  "hello": "welcome to Splunks Research security content api",
+  "hello": "welcome to Splunks Research security content api"
-  "available_endpoints": [
-    "/stories",
-    "/detections",
-    "/investigations",
-    "/baselines",
-    "/responses",
-    "/package"
-  ]
 }
 ```

 ## Getting Started

-Once you've cloned the security-content repo, we recommend using our Analytic Story Execution App [(ASX)](https://github.com/splunk/analytics_story_execution) to execute all of the searches, machine-learning models, and Splunk Phantom playbooks in the story automatically.
+Once you've installed our [app](https://github.com/splunk/security-content/releases), we recommend using our Analytic Story Execution App [(ASX)](https://github.com/splunk/analytics_story_execution) to execute and schedule all of the detections a story automatically.

 ## Test Out The Detections
 The [attack_range](https://http://github.com/splunk/attack_range) project allows you to spin up an enviroment and launch attacks against it to test the detections.